 INTERNATIONAL HORROR FESTIVAL ~ We accept films from around the world!!

-The rumors are true, the Northern Frights Festival will return for a third year!!
-And third installments in a series are always the best, right?
-We might have to get 3D on this, Season of the Witch.
-(Tech note: We're not getting 3D on this one...just jokes, although 3D juggling does blow our minds.)
+The rumors are true, the Northern Frights Festival will return for a fourth year!!
+And fourth installments in a series are always the best, right?
+No?
+What!
+Well either way, the Northern Frights Festival is going to bring the fear for its fourth time around.

-Once again, we're bringing the world's scariest films to Northern Ontario, and we're throwing this down in October, on October 21.
-Last year we moved into our new home, the Sudbury Theatre Centre in beautiful downtown Sudbury, Ontario.
+Once again, we're bringing the world's scariest films to Northern Ontario, and we're throwing this down on October 20 at the Sudbury Theatre Centre in beautiful downtown Sudbury, Ontario.
 It's a great venue with great people, so we've decided to settle in.
 We're kicking it phantom of the paradise style, hoping to gain squatters rights to the place.

 This is Northern Ontario's PREMIERE horror festival, and we're gearing up to bring you another heavy hit of horror!